WebexCC-SA/LAB-2352/docs/Labguide/Lab5.md

     Note: The details for the reset process are not provided in the document and should be completed by the instructor or the person responsible for the lab content.

 - Observe the actions taken by the contact center system once a burnout event is detected.
-- Note how contact center administrators have tools today to address and support the wellness of their agents.
+- With Webex Agent Wellness, contact center administrators now have the tools to support their agents' well-being and enhance the employee experience in their contact centers.

 <img align="middle" src="../images/lab6/1.gif" width="1000" />
 <br/>